bezzlab/mzIdentMLVisualiser/README.md

 #### Step 2 - copy tool

 Copy mzIdentMLToJSON folder to your instance(```<your galaxy directory>/tools/```) This folder contains
  1. wrapper - mzIdentMLToJSON.xml
  2. python script - mzIdentMLToJSON.py
  3. java library - mzIdentMLExtractor.jar
  4. java library dependancies - lib folder

-Again, you need to set your root/absolute path of <your galaxy directory> to **root** variable in mzIdentMLToJSON.py file.

 **Note:** You need to restart server to reflect the changes.
 Users have to login to the server in order to use visualisation functionality.